gruntwork-io/docs/_docs-sources/iac/usage/using-a-module.md

 Now that you have a module defined, you can write a test to programmatically confirm that it creates the desired resources.
 This is particularly helpful when developing modules to ensure that your changes will not break existing functionality.

 To simplify writing tests for infrastructure as code, Gruntwork developed [Terratest](https://terratest.gruntwork.io).
 Terratest allows you to write tests in [Go](https://go.dev) with built-in functionality to deploy, validate, and undeploy infrastructure.
+All Gruntwork modules are tested using `Terratest` as part of the software development lifecycle (SDLC).

 ### Create the basic file structure